 Coronavirus has turned our world upside down.
 And the effects are going to be felt long in the future.
 The Live feature became the new normal to brands and regular folks alike, and the trend doesn’t seem to be stopping with the Coronavirus weakening.
 It remains to see what the future holds for the Live Instagram trend, but the predictions are high in favor of it becoming the most powerful way of communication and brand marketing.

 What’s your take on the topic?
 Leave your comment, and let’s continue the conversation.

 Also, make sure to check out our other reads to help you get the most out of your IG efforts.

-Subscribe today to get the FlockSocial free trial and take your IG growth to the next level.
+Subscribe today to get started with FlockSocial and take your IG growth to the next level.